-A uterine fibroid is a noncancerous growth in the uterus.
+A uterine fibroid is a noncancerous growth in the uterus that can be treated with uterine fibroid embolization.
 It typically appears during childbearing years.
 Many women have uterine fibroids, but often, uterine fibroids do not cause any symptoms.
 Some women might experience various symptoms including heavy menstrual bleeding, pelvic and back pain, extended menstrual periods, constipation, or frequent urination.
 Women with fibroids have several options for treatment, one being fibroid embolization.

 What is uterine fibroid embolization (UFE)?

 UFE is a safe, minimally invasive procedure for women with uterine fibroids.
 It is performed instead of a hysterectomy or myomectomy, both major surgeries.
 UFE has a shorter recovery time, and it requires only a small nick in the skin, where the catheter enters the blood vessel.
 The approximate success rate of UFE is 85%, making it a very effective procedure.
 Within five years, 20-25% of patients treated will experience a recurrence of symptoms.